-The Council carries out a rolling programme that ensures that all Property, Plant and Equipment required to be measured at fair value is revalued at least every five years.
-In order to ensure that carrying values are kept in line with fair values in the interim, the Council undertakes a material misstatement analysis annually and adjusts for any material variances if required.
-The majority of valuations were carried out internally by RICS registered valuers, however 80% of valuations were undertaken by external RICS registered valuations consultants NPS Property Consultants Limited.
+The Council carries out a rolling programme that ensures that all Property, Plant and Equipment required to be measured at current value is revalued at least every five years.
+In order to ensure that carrying values are kept in line with current values in the interim, the Council undertakes a material misstatement analysis annually and adjusts for any material variances if required.
+The 80% of 2015-16 valuations were carried out externally by RICS registered valuers, NPS Property Consultants Limited.
 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the Royal Institution of Chartered Surveyors Valuation.
 The effective date of revaluation is the 1 April 2015.

-The significant assumptions applied in estimating the fair values are:
+The significant assumptions applied in estimating current values are:

-- Building values based on building indices (Building Cost Information Service (BCIS)); and - Land values are based on existing use (for example, if offices are based on the land then the land is valued for office use, if buildings on the land have industrial use then the land is valued based on employment land value).
+- Building values based on building indices (Building Cost Information Service (BCIS)); and - Land values based on existing use (for example, if offices are based on the land then the land is valued for office use, if buildings on the land have industrial use then the land is valued based on employment land value).